9 Best SoapUI Alternatives for API Testing in 2026

 No WSDL import or native SOAP support

-Best for: Developers switching from SOAP to REST/GraphQL who want a lightweight, visual API client.
-Teams that prioritize a clean development experience over heavy test automation features.
+Best for: Developers moving from SOAP to REST/GraphQL who want a clean visual client rather than a test automation suite.

 8. Tricentis Tosca

-Tricentis Tosca is an enterprise-grade continuous testing platform that uses model-based test automation.
-It covers API testing alongside UI, mobile, and packaged application testing.
+Tricentis Tosca is an enterprise continuous-testing platform built on model-based test automation, covering API testing alongside UI, mobile, and packaged applications like SAP and Salesforce.

 Pros: